 What is an illustrated journal?

 Maintaining an illustrated or artist’s journal is a fun way to practice your drawing skills, to play with compositions and page layouts and to experiment with different media.
-It sharpens your powers of observation and is a place to record not only what you see in front of you but also your feelings, inspirations and favorite quotes.
+It sharpens your powers of observation and is a place to record not only what you see in front of you but also your feelings, inspirations or favorite quotes.

-Relaxing with your journal…
+Relaxing with your illustrated journal…

 Give yourself permission to relax and have fun without putting pressure on your self.
 There are no mistakes, just learning to slow down, to see a line, a shadow, the negative space around an object.
 Sometimes you get it right the first time, more often you take another look and try again.
 Pages can be ripped out or left in.
 Leave the lines that don’t work, draw a new line on top.